nvwls/nvwls.github.com/_posts/2016-11-05-building-an-omnibus-ruby.md

 * No compilers

-Our solution was to build an omnibus ruby, installing all the gems on a build server that does have has compilers.
+Our solution was to build an omnibus ruby, installing all the gems on a build server that does have compilers.
 Therefore when the package was installed the binary gem, mysql2, already installed.

 "Cool idea!" was one response.
 "How'd you do that?" was another.
 In